vhfsantos/MGEcatcher/README.md

 Filed named only `.txt` contains more detailed information about the analysis.

 For the `.optionalMGEs.txt` file, the column `queryname` contains the read in which the optional MGE was found.
 The `seqnames` column contains the names of the reads containing the without-MGE version of the region sequenced by the query.
-For the `fixedMGEs.txt`, `queryname` has the name of the reads whose MGE was also find in the read in the `seqnames` column.
+For the `fixedMGEs.txt`, `queryname` has the name of the reads whose MGE was also found in the read in the `seqnames` column.

-The `.txt` files may be use as input for a transposition analysis of your libraries (_e.g_ for comparing the change in the transposition events among the sequenced libraries).
-Also, the `.optionalMGEs.txt` file can be use to remove those reads from the raw `fastq` file (_e.g_ for improving the genome assembly of the sequenced libraries).
+The `.txt` files may be used as input for a transposition analysis of your libraries (_e.g_ for comparing the change in the transposition events among the sequenced libraries).
+Also, the `.optionalMGEs.txt` file can be used to remove those reads from the raw `fastq` file (_e.g_ for improving the genome assembly of the sequenced libraries).

 # Acknowledgements